Sydney Bowman '14

 Woodlawn encouraged us to experiment, evolve, and grow into the people we were meant to be.
 We are artists, scholars, athletes, and so much more.
 My years here have changed me in ways I never thought they would.

-Sydney is currently a junior at Occidental College.
+Sydney is currently a senior at Occidental College.